-Your FrontPage/home is the gateway to your website; a false or poor impression either kills the moral of the visitors and your expected positive conversion because first impression matters a lot.
+Your FrontPage/home is the gateway to your website; a false or poor impression either kills the morale of the visitors and your expected positive conversion because the first impression matters a lot.

 To change the contents or edit the contents of the FrontPage is possible, just pay attention to the guidelines below;

-- Most themes have a dedicated homepage/FrontPage settings link on the dashboard I it is mostly called theme options or panel), just look and search very well for it.
+- Most themes have a dedicated homepage/FrontPage settings link on the dashboard, it is mostly called theme options or panel), just look and search very well for it.

 - On some, the FrontPage can be edited directly from the homepage itself; you will see the edit icon link on the FrontPage, click on it and you will be able to edit or even delete.

-- However, most of them packages the entire setting and editing guidelines inside the widget settings ( explained below).
+- However, you will see the entire setting and editing guidelines inside the widget settings ( in most cases).
 For example, this theme I am using for this blog you are reading packages all editing guidelines inside the widgets.

 - Your task should be to check all these places and look for the editing link.

-- If you want to change the pictures or photographs on the FrontPage, you should know that you will first of all upload the pictures in the media settings and from there, you can then insert it wherever you want.
+- If you want to change the pictures or photographs on the FrontPage, you should know that you will first upload the pictures in the media settings, and from there, you can then insert it wherever you want.
 To upload pictures and videos, you will see the guidelines as you continue reading.

 Widget Settings and total configurations

-The widget enables you to carry out multifunctional editing and adjustment task; virtually everything under the practical set up guidelines have one thing or the other to do with the widget settings.
+The widget enables you to carry out multifunctional editing and adjustment tasks; virtually everything under the practical set up guidelines has one thing or the other to do with the widget settings.